Dreaming381/Latios-Framework/Documentation~/Core/README.md

 Regardless of whether you use the authoring tools, feel free to dump components onto these entities.
 The `SceneManagerSystem `and Myri’s `AudioSystem `use the `worldBlackboardEntity` to expose status and settings.

+Blackboard entities can be accessed as properties of `LatiosWorld`, `SubSystem`, and `SuperSystem`, or via the `SystemState` extension methods.

 See more: [Blackboard Entities](Blackboard%20Entities.md)